Collaborative, critical, and creative work-group experiences.

 Ecopoetry Workshop Organizers

-Simon is originally from Melbourne, Australia and now lives between there and Buffalo, New York, where he is studying towards a PhD in SUNY Buffalo's renowned Poetics Program.
-He holds a MA from the University of Melbourne where he was an H.B.
-Higgins Scholar in radical and decolonial poetics.
+Simon is originally from Melbourne, Australia and now lives in Lisbon, Portugal.
+He is studying towards a PhD in SUNY Buffalo's Poetics Program, where he has taught courses in writing, poetry, and literature since 2016.
 He was a NAHR Fellow in 2017, is a performance artist, and has published writing in The Music, Rabbit, Cordite, Don't Do It, and independently.

-Brent Cox also studies in SUNY Buffalo's Poetics Program.
+Brent also studies and teaches in SUNY Buffalo's Poetics Program.
 He has a MFA from University of Washington, Bothell, in Creative Writing and Poetics.
 His critical work focuses on experimental and innovative poetics of the 20th and 21st century, aesthetic theory, and transtemporal, transpatial, and transdisciplinary art.
 He is also a video-artist and poet exploring the creative-critical cross-section of poetry, time-based art, and sound.
-He has recently worked on video in collaborations with the release of Julie Carr’s Real Life: An Installation (Omnidawn, 2018), and presented a video-essay titled, “Visualizing the Depths in Susan Howe’s Debths: A Video Essay,” at 2018’s &Now: A Festival of Innovative Writing.
-Brent runs MonoD Press, publishing book objects, visual media, and web-based work.
+He runs MonoD Press and TPRI.

-Courtlin Byrd hails from Buffalo, New York, via Tennessee and California.
-She attended Vanderbilt University for Creative Writing and the USC School of Cinematic Arts for Film Production, and now makes associative poetic videos and writes verbose visual art.
+Courtlin lives in New York City, and is from Tennessee and California.
+She attended Vanderbilt University for Creative Writing and the USC School of Cinematic Arts for Film Production, and now makes associative poetic videos, writes verbose visual art, and teaches media studies.
 Her work can be found at https://theoppositeofshadows.wordpress.com/.